Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Introduction

-In summary, our main contributions are as follows: \begin{itemize} \item We present CoA, which integrates a novel reasoning-retrieval mechanism to decompose complex questions into reasoning chains of configurable actions via systematic prompting.
-It can retrieve heterogeneous multimodal information and reduce information conflicts. \item We propose three types of `Plug-and-Play' domain-adaptable actions to address retrievals for real-time information, domain knowledge, and tabular data.
-The actions are flexible to incorporate additional sources. \item We propose a novel metric, the multi-reference faith score (MRFS), to identify and resolve conflicts between retrieved information and LLM-generated answers, enhancing answer reliability. \item Our experimental results demonstrate that our framework surpasses existing methods in public benchmarks. \item Additionally, a real-world application in our Web3 QA product has shown significant user engagement and positive feedback, validating the CoA framework's effectiveness and practicality in real-world scenarios.
+\item We present CoA, which integrates a novel reasoning-retrieval mechanism to decompose complex questions into reasoning chains of configurable actions via systematic prompting.
+It can retrieve heterogeneous information and reduce information conflicts. \item We propose three types of `Plug-and-Play' domain-adaptable actions to address retrievals for real-time information, domain knowledge, and tabular data.
+The actions are flexible to incorporate additional sources. \item We propose a novel metric, multi-reference faith score (MRFS), to identify and resolve conflicts between retrieved information and LLM-generated answers, enhancing reliability.
+It also significantly reduces both LLM interaction frequency and token usage. \item Our Web3 QA product shows significant user engagement and positive feedback, validating the CoA framework's effectiveness and practicality in real-world scenarios.

 \end{itemize}